 - Drip Irrigation – Mostly used beneath the earth’s surface to provide water directly to a crop’s root.
 This method helps save water from evaporating.
-The initial cost to install is more expensive but its application is more precise and can save money in the long run with less water waste.
+The initial cost to install is more expensive, but its application is more precise and can save money in the long run with less water waste.

 You need to inspect the area below the ground before cutting into the service line and ordering parts.
-When hiring a landscaping company, they should know that this must be done in the initial starting phase.
+When hiring a landscaping company, they should know that this must be done during the initial phase.
 This will ensure that all buried cables, pipes, and gas lines are located to prevent any dangers.

 In order to install the necessary pipes, you’ll need to buy or rent a trenching machine from your local rental equipment dealer.
 This is much easier and more precise than digging with a shovel.
 Use mini flags to pinpoint sprinkler locations and use spray paint to mark the trenching lines.
-Tenches should be 8 to 12 inches deep.
+Trenches should be 8 to 12 inches deep.

-Hourly Rate: $14.88
+- Hourly Rate: $14.88/hr